wmayner/pyphi/_sources/examples/2014paper.txt

     >>> condensed = pyphi.compute.condensed(network, state)

-We find that there are 2 complexes: the major complex :math:`ABC` with :math:`\Phi \approx 1.92`, and a minor complex `FG` with :math:`\Phi \approx 0.069` (note that there is typo in the figure; :math:`FG`'s :math:`\Phi` value should be :math:`0.069`).
-Furthermore, the program has been updated to only consider background conditions of current states, not past states, and as a result the minor complex `DE` which exists in the paper no longer exists.
+We find that there are 2 complexes: the major complex :math:`ABC` with :math:`\Phi \approx 1.92`, and a minor complex `FG` with :math:`\Phi \approx 0.069` (note that there is typo in the figure: :math:`FG`'s :math:`\Phi` value should be :math:`0.069`).
+Furthermore, the program has been updated to only consider background conditions of current states, not past states; as a result the minor complex `DE` shown in the paper no longer exists.

     >>> len(condensed)
     2